Polynomial Commitments Via Pedersen Commitments

 If we expand the elliptic curve points to their underlying values, we see the equation is balanced:

-In a sense, the prover is evaluating the polynomial using the coefficients to the polynomial and their choice of $u$.
+In a sense, the prover is evaluating the polynomial using the polynomial’s coefficients and their choice of $u$.
 This will produce the evaluation of the original polynomial plus the blinding terms of the polynomial.

-The proof of correct evaluation is that the prover is able to separate the blinding terms from evaluation of the polynomial — even though the prover does not know the discrete logs of $yG$ and $\pi B$.
+The proof of correct evaluation is that the prover can separate the blinding terms from the evaluation of the polynomial — even though the prover does not know the discrete logs of $yG$ and $\pi B$.

 import random